MicrosoftDocs/learn/learn-pr/wwl-azure/create-deploy-azure-resource-manager-templates/includes/6-create-deploy-resource-manager-template.md

 ## Create a parameter file

-An ARM template parameter file allows you to store environment-specific parameter values and pass these values in as a group at deployment time.
+An Azure Resource Manager template parameter file allows you to store environment-specific parameter values and pass these values in as a group at deployment time.
 This useful if you want to have values specific to a test or production environment, for example.
 The extension makes it easy to create a parameter file that is mapped to your existing template.
 Follow the steps below to create a parameter file.

 1. With the *azuredeploy.json* file in focus open the **Command Palette**  by selecting **View > Command Palette** from the menu bar.